anshsharmacse/Real-time-Collaborative-Task-Manager/README.md

 ### Quick Demo Access

-- **Demo Login:** Click "Demo Login" button and enter any email address
+- **Demo Login:** Click "Demo Login" button and enter any email address to try instantly
 - **Google Sign In:** Use your Google account for full OAuth experience

 ---